Last updated: 21 July 2021

 We may also combine web usage data with other information we have collected about you.
 We store this information so that we have a better and more specific understanding of the way users are using our website, and their preferences and interests, for the purposes set out above.

-A 'cookie' is a text file that is placed by our server onto your PC into your cookie folder when you visit our site.
-Your web browser (such as Internet Explorer, Mozilla Firefox, Google Chrome or Safari) sends these cookies back to our site on each subsequent visit.
-Unless the cookie is deleted or expires
+A 'cookie' is a text file that is placed by our server onto your PC, phone or other device into your cookie folder when you visit our site.
+Your web browser (such as Internet Explorer, Mozilla Firefox, Google Chrome or Safari) sends these cookies back to our site on each subsequent visit, unless the cookie is deleted or expires

-A 'session-based' cookie is allocated to your PC only for the duration of your visit to our site, and is deleted once you close the browser session.
-For example, we use a session cookie to allow you to view member only content within our site and it will expire when you close down your browser.
+A 'session' cookie is allocated to your device only for the duration of your visit to our site, and is deleted once you close the browser session.
+For example, we use a session cookie to allow you to view member only content within our site – this cookie expires when you close down your browser.

 First and third party cookies

 Whether a cookie is a first or third party cookie depends on which website the cookie comes from.
 First party cookies are those set by or on behalf of our site.
 All other cookies are third party cookies – these third party cookies are set by third parties and information is collected and used in accordance with their policies.
 We use both first party and in some special cases third party cookies provided by trusted third parties.

 Strictly necessary cookies

 These are cookies that are required for the operation of our site.
 They include, for example, cookies that enable you to log into secure areas of our site and security cookies to prevent malicious attacks.

 These are used to recognize you when you return to our site.
-This enables us to personalize our content for you, greet you by name and remember your preferences (for example, your choice of language or region).
+This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).
 Functionality cookies also allow you to log in to our site each time you visit without having to re-enter your details.

 These web analytics services may be designed and operated by other companies on our behalf.
 They do this using small invisible images known as “web beacons” or “tracking pixels” that may be included in the digital products and services on our site.
 These are used to count the number of times something has been seen.
 These web beacons are anonymous and do not contain or collect any information that identifies you.